RaspAP/raspap-docs/docs/authentication.md

 After performing the initial login, it is _strongly recommended_ to change these default credentials on the **Authentication > Basic** tab.
 This is a first-line defense against unauthorized users taking control of your wireless network.

-!!!
-Note
-    The "Basic" HTTP authentication scheme is defined in [RFC 7617](https://datatracker.ietf.org/doc/html/rfc7617), which transmits credentials as user ID/password pairs, encoded using base64.

-### How secure is basic auth?
+### How secure is RaspAP's login?
-The HTTP Basic Authentication scheme is not considered to be secure on its own, especially over plain HTTP.
-This is because it sends the username and password in an easily decodable Base64-encoded format.
-Without an additional encryption layer, credentials are sent over the network in plain text.
-This makes it highly vulnerable to interception by attackers via man-in-the-middle (MITM) attacks or by packet sniffing.
+The administrator login should not be considered secure on its own, especially over plain HTTP.
+This is because the username and password are sent over your network in plain text.
+Without an additional encryption layer, credentials are vulnerable to interception via man-in-the-middle (MITM) attacks or by packet sniffing.

+This may not be a concern if your network is isolated behind a router or firewall.
+However, if your RaspAP installation is accessed over the internet, additional security measures are available and recommended.
+These are described in the next sections.

 ## Best security practices
 The overall security of your RaspAP install can be greatly enhanced by applying some rudimentary changes to it.
 Taken together, these have the effect of hardening your router against potential external threats.